momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 <img src="/assets/images/ramps_guide/guide_vertexprecision_transparent.png" alt="Example of vertex precision loss" style="display: block; margin: auto;">

 If you have ever zoomed in really close on off grid brushwork you may have noticed that the vertices act a bit strange.
-Sadly, the way hammer was made does not give mappers infinte precision with their brushwork.
+Sadly, the way hammer was made does not give mappers infinite precision with their brushwork.
-This means that the editor has to do some guesswork when dealing with vertices that are not alligned with the grid.
+This means that the editor has to do some guesswork when dealing with vertices that are not aligned with the grid.
 Due to this limitation, vertices left off grid will shift very slightly when compiling and loading the map file.

 <img src="/assets/images/ramps_guide/guide_ramp_base.jpg" alt="Surf ramp with a base at the bottom of its segments" style="display: block; margin: auto;">